- Education & Resources

 Which precious metals does 100 East Fine Jewelry use in our products?

-The primary precious metal alloys used in our jewelry are gold, silver, and platinum.
+The primary precious metal alloys used in our jewelry are derived from gold, silver, and platinum.
 Our blog provides more information about the precious metal jewelry we sell.

 Gold use in jewelry

 As early as 3000 BC, gold jewelry was worn by both men and women in Mesopotamia (today mostly Iraq, but also parts of Syria, Iran and Turkey).
 Gold purity or fineness (the amount of pure gold contained in the product) is described with karat designations.
-All of our jewelry has gold in it, whether 14kt, 18kt and 22kt gold.
+All of our gold jewelry items are alloys described as either 14kt, 18kt or 22kt gold.
 Learn more about using gold in jewelry, market and government regulation, and more on our blog.

 Silver use in jewelry